Veselí nad Moravou: Sights

 The Veselí nad Moravou Castle was damaged in World War II and by subsequent insensitive use.
 It is gradually repaired and is not accessible to the public.
-Its part is a large castle park with a set of ponds, which is freely accessible.
+Its part is a large park with a system of fishponds, which is freely accessible.
 In the park is a castle administration building from around 1800.

-The historic centre is located on an island in the Morava river.
-It consists of the Bartolomějské Square with the Church of Saint Bartholomew, built from 1733 to 1741, and with the Town Museum.
+The historic centre is located on an island in the Morava River.
+It consists of the square Bartolomějské náměstí with the Church of Saint Bartholomew, built in 1733–1741, and with the Town Museum.

-The former Servite monastery with the Church of the Holy Guardian Angels is a significant baroque monument from the 18th century.
+The former Servite monastery with the Church of the Holy Guardian Angels is a significant Baroque monument.
 The monastery was founded in 1714 and abolished in 1784.
 The construction of the church was finished in 1764.
 Part of the monastery buildings serves today as the town hall.

-The Church of the Virgin Mary is the oldest church in Veselí.
-It was first mentioned in 1360.
-Preserved Romanesque-Gothic elements indicate that it was built in the late 13th century.
+The Church of the Virgin Mary is the oldest church in Veselí nad Moravou.
+Preserved Romanesque-Gothic elements indicate that it was built in the third quarter of the 13th century.

 Panský dvůr ('manor house') was originally a complex of farm buildings and large granary, built in 1646.
-The only preserved house served as an administrative building and today houses the regional tourist information centre, a small museum, a gallery and cultural spaces.
+The only preserved house served as an administrative building and today houses the regional tourist information centre, a small museum, an art gallery and cultural spaces.